‘This Is Us’ Fans Warm Up To The Idea Of Kevin & Cassidy Romance

 This Is Us fans have always had mixed feelings about Kevin Pearson’s (Justin Hartley) love life.
 While some viewers of the NBC drama series loved his high school girlfriend-turned-wife, Sophie (Alexandra Breckenridge), others were there for his romance with cousin-in-law Zoe (Melanie Liburd).

-Now, with both of those relationships presumably off the table, fans are scrambling to figure out who is the mystery mama of Kevin’s future baby, and they now wonder if they have already met her.
+Now, with both of those relationships presumably off the table, fans are scrambling to figure out who the mystery mama of Kevin’s future baby is, and they now wonder if they have already met her.

 Indeed, when Jennifer Morrison was announced as a recurring cast member for the fourth season of This Is Us, fans did the math.
 The 40-year-old Once Upon a Time alum is in present-day Kevin’s age range, and previews teased that her character, Cassidy, would cross paths with Kevin and his troubled uncle Nicky (Griffin Dunne).